Billionth Barrel Monument: History

-Constructed entirely of concrete, the One Billionth Barrel Monument was officially unveiled on 18 July 1991 by Sultan Hassanal Bolkiah to commemorate His Majesty’s 45th birthday and the 62nd anniversary of the discovery of oil in Brunei.
-This landmark, built by Brunei Shell Petroleum (BSP), marks the achievement of producing one billion barrels of crude oil on 18 July 1991.The monument is located near S-1, the first well discovered in the Seria oil field, found by BSP in 1929.
+Constructed entirely of concrete, it was officially unveiled on 8 May 2004 and fully completes it in July 2015 by Sultan Hassanal Bolkiah to commemorate the 75th anniversary of the oil and gas industry in Brunei.
+This landmark, built by Brunei Shell Petroleum (BSP), marks the production of one billion barrels of crude oil on 18 July 1991.
+The monument is located near the S-1, the first well discovered in Seria oil field.
+The well was discovered by BSP in 1929.